yracnet/vite-plugin-remix/README.md

 ## Example

-Check out the example project in the \"example\" folder.
+Check out the example project in the "example" folder.

+## TO DO

+- Build Project with Plugin
+- Optimize Source Code